 He gave the example of a patched Headhunter who had amassed $30,000 worth of high-powered and semi-automatic rifles over three years and by the time his license was revoked they had been sold on and their location was unknown.

-A police survey last year found one in eight officers had been threatened with a gun, a 38 percent increase since 2015.
+A Police Association survey last year found one in eight officers had been threatened with a gun, a 38 percent increase since 2015.